-The Plan Update Project Manager presented to the Orange County Emergency Management Organization during their monthly meeting.
+The Plan Update Project Manager presented to the OCEMO during their monthly meeting.
+OCEMO is a subcommittee comprised of the County of Orange and all subdivisions that ensure the cooperative maintenance of the Operational Area Emergency Operations Plan, policies and procedures, training and exercises.
 Francisco presented about hazard mitigation, the planning process, hazards affecting Orange County water and wastewater infrastructure, and the importance of their involvement in the development process.
+As noted previously, the Draft Plan was disseminated to OCEMO's distribution list for review and comment; refer to Appendix B.